thecloudgarage/eks-anywhere/powerprotect/powerprotect-blog-end-to-end.md

 kubectl get services -n sock-shop kubectl get ingress -n sock-shop
 ```
-* Access the sock-shop application and validate if the demo user and order ID exists
+* Access the sock-shop application and validate if the demo user and order ID/s exists
-* Create one more order via the same user